openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the maximum x- and y- coordinates of the ofRectangle.
+Get the maximum x and y coordinates of the ofRectangle as glm::vec3.

-Returns: The maximum x- and y- coordinates of the rectangle.
+Returns: The maximum x and y coordinates of the rectangle.